LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Methodology

+We refer to the left-hand side of Eq.~\eqref{eq:single-model goal} as the \emph{selection-conditioned error rate}: the marginal error probability of a prediction after it has been selected by the calibrated rule.

-Under a specific uncertainty function $\mathcal{U}(\cdot)$, the uncertainty scores of model $\mathcal{G}^{(a)}$ on test data may cluster too tightly in a low range, making it impossible to achieve small target risk levels.
-Moreover, when $\mathcal{G}^{(a)}$ has limited predictive ability (e.g., low accuracy), many challenging or critical prompts may be abstained from, leading to reduced system efficiency.
-To alleviate these issues, we develop a collaborative routing mechanism that dynamically delegates uncertain samples to another model with stronger accuracy or a more discriminative uncertainty profile, while controlling the system FDR.
+\textbf{\emph{2) Two-Model Routing with System-Level Selection-Conditioned Error Control.}} Under a specific uncertainty function $\mathcal{U}(\cdot)$, the uncertainty scores of model $\mathcal{G}^{(a)}$ on test examples may cluster too tightly in a low range, making it impossible to achieve small target risk levels.
+Moreover, when $\mathcal{G}^{(a)}$ has limited predictive ability, many challenging or critical prompts may be abstained from, leading to reduced system efficiency.
+To alleviate these issues, we develop a collaborative routing mechanism that dynamically delegates uncertain samples to another model with stronger accuracy or a more discriminative uncertainty profile, while controlling the system-level selection-conditioned error rate.